dssolutioninc/dss_gke/simplejob/README.md

-# Create and Run Simple Web App on GKE
+# Create and Run Simple Job on GKE
 Hashimoto Du at DevSamurai

 Instruction for build and run as below